EMC China Lab

 REACH addresses the production and use of chemical substances and their potential impacts on human health and the environment.
 It is a precautionary EU regulation for all chemicals entering the EU market, implemented on June 1, 2007.

-REACH requires that chemicals imported into or manufactured within Europe undergo a series of procedures, including registration, evaluation, authorization, and restriction, to ensure safety for humans and the environment.
+REACH requires that chemicals imported into or manufactuRED within Europe undergo a series of procedures, including registration, evaluation, authorization, and restriction, to ensure safety for humans and the environment.
 The key elements are:

 - Registration: All chemical substances with an annual production or import volume exceeding 1 ton must be registered.
 For those exceeding 10 tons, a chemical safety report is required.